Mohammad-Hussain95/GNN_DDI/README.md

 # GNN_DDI
 ---
 This repository provides a framework of two stages that combines several drug features to predict DDI associated events, using attributed heterogeneous networks and multiple deep neural networks.
 Firstly, it generates embedding for attributed heterogeneous networks using a GNN model,  next it uses multiple deep neural networks for DDI event prediction.
 We implement this model based on tensorflow, which enables this model to be trained with GPUs.
+For additional details, read the published article for this work through this [link](https://doi.org/10.1038/s41598-022-19999-4).

 ## Environments
 ---